madskristensen/WebPackTaskRunner/README.md

 ### Switches
 WebPack CLI switches are available on the left-hand side toolbar.
-The switches are
+The switches are:

 1. --display-modules
 2. --display-reasons
 3. --display-chunks
 4. --display-error-details
+5. --bail

 ![Switches](art/task-list.png)